zzzz465/timeflake4js/README.md

 javscript & typescript implementation of [Timeflake](https://github.com/anthonynsimon/timeflake)
-due to timer function, this module is Node.js only. only, web environment is not supported yet.

 > Timeflake is a 128-bit, roughly-ordered, URL-safe UUID.
 Inspired by Twitter's Snowflake, Instagram's ID and Firebase's PushID.